-- Leave it cool in the tray for 15 minutes before removing.
+- Leave it cool in the tray for 15 minutes before removing it.

-- Spoon the thickened cream out of the can, discarding the watery remains.
+- To make the whipped cream topping, spoon the thickened cream out of the can, discarding the watery remains.

 - Place all the ingredients in the bowl of a kitchen stand mixer with a whisk attachment fitted.